A 19 Month TTC Journey, and the Adventures of Pregnancy afterwards

 1. I want a female doctor.
 From my experience, they are a little more sympathetic to my feelings.
 2. I want a doctor that will deliver at the hospital of my choice.
 I'm surprised at how many doctors deliver at only one hospital in town...

-the birth, rather than making it just a job.
+3. I want an OBGYN that is more like a midwife.
+I want one who is trained as an OBGYN but puts more emphasis on me and the birth, rather than making it just a job.
 I want someone who can stick with me through any complications and not have to pass me over to a strange doctor if I need more serious care.

 4. I want a doctor who is patient.
 They knew what they were signing up for when they got their job...
-I don't want a
+I don't want a Dr. who wants to cut me at 8cm just so I'll deliver faster so he can go home.
+That's your job buddy, deal with it.

 5. I am not against Vacuums or forceps persay, but I'd like to avoid them if possible.
 I need my Dr. to understand that, and give my body a chance to do what it's designed to do.

-7. I want my doctor to do the ultrasounds, not an ultrasound tech, OR I would like my doctor to be present for ultrasounds.
+6. I want my OBGYN to be proactive about helping me keep a pregnancy.
+I want frequent monitoring of my pregnancy.7.
+I want my doctor to do the ultrasounds, not an ultrasound tech, OR I would like my doctor to be present for ultrasounds.
 Past UTsweren't as personable, because they know nothing about me.

 8. I want a doctor that is pro-herbal/natural medicines.
 I'm no hippy, and I like my epidural, but I want a doc who's supportive of taking a natural approach to medicine and feeling good.